 What to Expect After Transperineal Prostate Biopsy

 During the biopsy procedure, I was knocked out with anesthesia for about 90 minutes.
-When I came to in the ICU of the hospital, I could not be discharged until after passing urine.
+When I came to inside the ICU of the hospital, I could not be discharged until after passing urine.
 When I finally passed urine, it was in spurts and there were blood clots in it.
-Like a fool, I made the mistake of signing the discharge papers and leaving the hospital with a friend who drove me home.
+I foolishly made the mistake of signing the discharge papers and leaving the hospital with a friend who drove me home.

 About an hour and a half later after being back in my apartment, I was in terrible pain because I could not urinate.
 When I returned to the emergency room, a catheter was inserted into my urethra and I was sent back home.

 The catheter did not do much good because I noticed big clots of blood that could not pass through the tube.
 Since I was in agony not being able to empty my bladder, I returned to the emergency room for a third time at around 4:00 a.m.
 At this time, my urologist, Dr. Viroj, was notified.
 I remember staying in the emergency room until around 7:00 when the doctor arrived and I was finally admitted to the hospital.

 Upon seeing Dr. Viroj, I learned that the biopsy had brought on excessive bleeding which happens in only about seven percent of patients.
 While in the hospital for two days and two nights, I was given medication intravenously to stop the bleeding and antibiotics for an infection.
 In the hospital, I also had occasional great pain trying to empty my bladder until the medication started to work.
 To me, this experience was worse than death.